Barriers to Entry in the Ecommerce Business

 A Business Can Enjoy Some Protection Because of Entry Barriers

 In an earlier article, I had shown how one could set up an e-commerce website in one day.
-And I know people who have set up e-commerce websites in the past, who can do it in under an hour.
+And I know people who have set up e-commerce websites in the past and can do it in under an hour.
 Think about physical retail: you could not even have set up the signboard for a retail outlet in an hour.
 But this kind of thinking leads us to the wrong conclusions.

 This is the crux of the issue.
 While setting up a physical store could be regarded as the time when one got into the retail business, I think that in the case of e-commerce, setting up a website cannot be seen in the same vein.

-It too seems as much common sense as the rest of this article has already been.
 Of course, you need customers to have a business.
 I know several people who have turned e-commerce entrepreneurs overnight, and the next morning they have invested in pay-per-click advertising.
 It got traffic flooding to their doorstep.
 Some of it, naturally, converted.